 BIO 458.
 Senior Thesis.

 BIO 473.
 Seminar and Research in Cell Biology.

 BIO 476.
 Seminar and Research in Evolutionary Biology.

 Students may request permission to conduct a two-semester thesis, at the discretion of the thesis advisor and the department; this option is most appropriate for students considering graduate school and a career in research.
 A second semester of thesis can count toward the thirty-two credits required for graduation, but only one of the two thesis semesters count toward the major.

-In the Winter term of the junior year, each student is required to submit a plan (CAPSTONE EXPERIENCE FORM) to inform their adviser as to how they will fulfill their capstone requirement.
+In the Winter term of the junior year, each student is required to submit a plan (Capstone Planning Form) to inform their advisor as to how they will fulfill their capstone requirement.
 Early planning for the capstone is strongly encouraged, particularly if it will involve off-campus programs such as those mentioned above.
 The student should discuss her/his capstone plan with their adviser as early as possible in the junior year.
-If the plan includes thesis, students should, in consultation with faculty, prepare a brief description of the proposed project; this does not replace the formal thesis proposal requirement (see Thesis Guidelines) at start of thesis enrollment.
-Students should discuss possible projects with two different advisers/mentors – although every effort will be made to match each student with their first choice, this cannot not be guaranteed.
+If the plan includes a thesis, students should, in consultation with faculty, prepare a brief description of the proposed project; this does not replace the formal thesis proposal requirement at start of thesis enrollment.
+Students should discuss possible projects with two different advisors/mentors – although every effort will be made to match each student with their first choice, this cannot not be guaranteed.

-DEADLINE FOR CAPSTONE EXPERIENCE FORM SUBMISSION CLASS OF 2014
+DEADLINE FOR CAPSTONE PLANNING FORM SUBMISSION CLASS OF 2023

-Students pursuing Interdisciplinary Majors in Biological Chemistry, Neuroscience, Environmental Studies, or other areas involving Biology are encouraged, but not required, to attend biology seminars.
+Students pursuing Biological Chemistry or Interdisciplinary Majors in Neuroscience, Environmental Studies, or other areas involving Biology are encouraged, but not required, to attend biology seminars.